 There might be some more minor details in the eligibility criteria that could determine whether you are in fact eligible.
 You can research Medi-Cal Benefits to confirm your eligibility.

 The concept of Community Health Centers was established more than 50 years ago by H. Jack Geiger who studied the benefits caused by community-based health care.
 The model emerged to target the roots of poverty by combining local resources and federal funds to establish clinics in urban and rural areas throughout America.
 Communities were empowered through these initiatives seeing that consumer-majority boards governed the clinics.
 In the process, it produced compelling proof that affordable and accessible health care produces compounding benefits.
 Visit your nearest community health center and ask for medical assistance.
 It could be an adequate DACA health insurance alternative.

-The Affordable Care Act (ACA) allows states to apply for a waiver which allows undocumented immigrants to pay with their own money for health coverage through Covered California.
+The Affordable Care Act (ACA) allows states to apply for a waiver that allows undocumented immigrants to pay with their own money for health coverage through Covered California.
 This means you can obtain health coverage on California’s exchange but you won’t be eligible for any subsidies since you aren’t a citizen or resident.

 The Obama administration granted DACA recipients access to many kinds of rights and services.
 They were temporarily protected from deportation, allowed to work, but had no pathway to permanent residency or citizenship.
 The Trump administration ordered DACA to be rescinded and soon thereafter Congress had to pursue a permanent legislative solution.

 These kinds of immigration law issues have caused harm to the rights of immigrants in the country.
 DACA Dreamers suffer from a lack of health care coverage as a result and experience the health inequities associated with the lack of access to medical aid.